 Our involvement in workforce development across Arkansas, Louisiana, Mississippi and Texas creates job opportunities for the communities in which we operate and serve.
 Our program’s focus begins with students and has ownership of state-based workforce development and talent attraction activities, including high school, college, community, and industry-related programming.

 We have a comprehensive and inclusive recruitment and hiring strategy that includes college recruiting efforts and partnerships with diverse community organizations and educational institutions.
 We have partnered with key organizations, such as National Society of Black Engineers, Society of Women Engineers, the American Association of Black Engineers, the National Utility Diversity Council, the Center for Energy Workforce Development, and veterans’ organizations with a focus on attracting a diverse talent pool.
-To support the need for technology-related skills, we were the lead sponsor of, and active participant in, Black Tech NOLA 2021, the inclusive innovation conference of the New Orleans Black Tech Collective.
+To support the need for technology-related skills, we were the lead sponsor of and active participant in Black Tech NOLA 2021, the inclusive innovation conference of the New Orleans Black Tech Collective.
 In recognition of our focus on workforce development and military and diversity recruiting, Entergy received the 2021 HIRE Vets Medallion Program Platinum Award from the U.S. Department of Labor—the fourth consecutive year we received this national recognition.

 We’re committed to investing and supporting educational outcomes.
-We have contributed more than $7.4 million to historically black colleges and universities in our service area for facility and curriculum improvements, technology, scholarships, and internship and mentoring programs.
+Since 2018, we have contributed more than $7.4 million to historically black colleges and universities in our service area for facility and curriculum improvements, technology, scholarships, and internship and mentoring programs.
 We are creating pipeline of opportunities for engineers of color to enter our workforce as evidenced by our ongoing partnerships with HBCUs.
 US Black Engineer & Information Technology magazine recognized Entergy as one of the top 20 industry supporters of engineering schools at historically Black colleges and universities.

 We designed summer camps promoting science, technology, engineering and math or STEM curriculum to bring awareness and knowledge for future career development in the utility industry.
 We expanded our involvement from one camp in 2020 to four STEM camps in 2021.
 Camps were held at Alcorn State University, the Energy Academy, Jackson State University and Mississippi State University.
 Students ranged from fourth grade to engineering college students.
 Introducing the utility industry through hands-on STEM activities at an early age enhances enthusiasm, interest and exposure.